-- Faculty, staff, and student employees may be assigned alternate duties to support the University in whatever capacity is needed.
+- Faculty, staff, and student workers may be assigned alternate duties to support the University in whatever capacity is needed.

-- If it pertains to the State of Emergency, University Health and Safety is responsible for communicating guidelines and responding to questions related to the prevention and handling of exposure in the workplace.
-The guidelines will be developed with the advice of local, state and federal authorities and subject matter experts, and will be updated as the situation evolves.
+- If it pertains to the State of Emergency, Health, Safety and Risk Management is responsible for communicating guidelines and responding to questions related to the prevention and handling of exposure in the workplace.
+The guidelines will be developed with the advice of local, state, and federal authorities and subject matter experts, and will be updated as the situation evolves.

 - Only employees and officials with the requisite training and responsibilities will be asked to perform work that could endanger their health and safety.
 Depending on availability of personnel, training for new employees may or may not be available.